 For additional reading

-I’ve reviewed three other mystery novels set in the Elizabethan Age:
+I’ve also reviewed three other mystery novels set in the Elizabethan Age:

 - A Prisoner in Malta (Christopher Marlowe #1) by Phillip DePoy (A delightful historical mystery novel starring Christopher Marlowe)